-In 2023, the Shared Science Assessment Item Bank was used for operational tests in 12 states and one U.S. territory, including South Dakota.
+In 2024, the Shared Science Assessment Item Bank was used for operational tests in 14 states and one U.S. territory, including South Dakota.
 The goals, uses, and claims that the Shared Science Assessment Item Bank and resulting tests are designed to support were identified in a collaborative meeting on August 22-23, 2016, in an attempt to facilitate the transition from a framework for three-dimensional science standards, specifically the NGSS, to statewide summative assessments for science.
 CAI invited content and assessment leaders from 10 states and four nationally recognized experts who helped co-author the NGSS.
 Two nationally recognized psychometricians also participated.

 The SDSA uses only ICCR items, but because the ICCR science items are part of the Shared Science Assessment Item Bank, the latter will be described in this technical report.
-The Shared

-Science Assessment Item Bank was used for operational accountability tests in 12 states and one U.S. territory in 2023.
-Tests for one additional state will become operational in 2024.
+The Shared Science Assessment Item Bank was used for operational accountability tests in 14 states and one U.S. territory in 2024.